sveltia/sveltia-cms/README.md

 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - You can revert changes to all fields or a specific field.
+- If you revert changes and there are no unsaved changes, the Save button is disabled as expected[^118].
 - You can hide the preview of a specific field with `preview: false`.
 - Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
 - When you click on a field in the preview pane, the corresponding field in the edit pane is highlighted.
 It will be automatically expanded if collapsed[^41].